Automattic/kue/Readme.md

     })
 ```

-In the last scenario, provided function will be called on each re-attempt to get current attempt delay value.
+In the last scenario, provided function will be executed (via eval) on each re-attempt to get next attempt delay value, meaning that you can't reference external/context variables within it.

+**Note** that backoff feature depends on `.delay` under the covers and therefore `.promote()` needs to be called if used.

 ### Job Logs